momiji15/apptomap/R Ready to Map/Unit 1 Collecting Twitter Data Notebook.md

 search_tweets() function.
 Let’s get started!

 ### Scenario
-You just got off the phone with one of your investors (aka your uncle) and he wants a preliminary report about how people are tweeting about food trucks in the areas you're interested in having your food truck.
-You decide that you want to make a one-time collection of tweets using R.
+<i>You just got off the phone with one of your investors (aka your uncle) and he wants a preliminary report about how people are tweeting about food trucks in the areas you're interested in having your food truck.
+You decide that you want to make a one-time collection of tweets using R.</i>

-###Terms to Know
+### Terms to Know

 <b>function</b>: A segment of a program that performs a certain task.